Rosalind Franklin

 In 2003, The Royal Society established the Rosalind Franklin Award to bring attention to the outstanding work of women in STEM.

-This poster was commissioned by the Nevertheless podcast , which celebrates women’s STEM advancements.
+This poster was commissioned by the Nevertheless podcastopen_in_new, which celebrates women’s STEM advancements.

 Artist: Juliette Brocal, an animation student & illustrator from France.